oobecomau/desktop.gov.au/docs/as-built-as-configured/office-365.md

 Note, cloud-native MX configuration assumes Office 365 is not configured with a 3rd party gateway for mail flow.

-Agencies that are required to route traffic through a 3rd party mail gateway will point MX record to the 3rd party gateway.
+Organisations that are required to route traffic through a 3rd party mail gateway will point MX record to the 3rd party gateway.

 The following table describes the MX records that have been configured per implementation type.